Are you looking to shoot some stunning engagement photos or wedding pictures in Malta? There are lots of beautiful locations to choose from!

 Bridge Bar in Valletta is another great spot to check out for your engagement or wedding photos in Malta.
-The bar itself is a lively place with live jazz at night, but in the daytime you can take advantage of the long set of stairs and romantic bridge.
+The bar itself is a lively place with live jazz at night, but in the daytime, you can take advantage of the long set of stairs and the romantic bridge.

 There are many historic and unique streets in Valletta, and Strait Street is definitely one of them!
 Along this street, you’ll find bars and restaurants opening up in the afternoon and evening.
 Many of them have colourful doors and beautiful decor you can use to make your engagement photos pop.

 Mdina is another beautiful and historic city in Malta.
 This small city is quick to stroll around and discover but can give you many beautiful photography backdrops.
 Like Valletta, this Silent City has traditional Maltese houses with colourful doors and flowers.

 If you live in Gozo or want to take a day trip to get some photos done, there are many beautiful photo locations to explore.
 Whenever I travel to Gozo I am amazed by the nature and colours that you won’t find everywhere in Malta.